-Research by Harry Sumnall et al., highlights that messaging and mass media interventions are important in disseminating time-sensitive information and mobilising resources, and may impact on attitudes in low risk and ambivalent groups - but information alone is not effective in motivating people with established harmful patterns of use, or reducing overall use by the population.
-Campaigns are more likely to be effective if they are based on robust behaviour change and media theories; part of a whole system approach (which incorporates interventions); are appropriately targeted; positively frame the issue; offer something.
-The Drug Strategy commits to further work to test the kinds of messages and support which are most likely to result in sustained changes in attitudes and behaviours and will provide evidence for future communications campaignsxxii.
+Research by Harry Sumnall et al., highlights that messaging and mass media interventions are important in disseminating time-sensitive information and mobilising resources, and may impact on attitudes in low risk and ambivalent groups.
+However, information alone is not effective in motivating people with established harmful patterns of use, or reducing overall use by the population.
+Campaigns are more likely to be effective if they are based on robust behaviour change and media theories, are part of a whole system approach (which incorporates interventions), are appropriately targeted, positively frame the issue and offer something.
+The Drug Strategy commits to further work to test the kinds of messages and support which are most likely to result in sustained changes in attitudes and behaviours and will provide evidence for future communications campaigns xiii.

-The development of a Partnership Drug and Alcohol Communications Group was formed in January 2023 and feedback from the membership which includes Police, Probation, Fire and rescue, ICB, NYSAB, NYC, York council, North Yorkshire Horizons, North Yorkshire RISE, Changing Lives, Adfam, has been positive.
-A rep from the local safeguarding board states:
+The development of a Partnership Drug and Alcohol Communications Group was formed in January 2023 and feedback from the group membership which includes NY Police, probation, Fire and Rescue, the Integrated Care Board (ICB), North Yorkshire Safeguarding Adults Board (NYSAB), North Yorkshire Council (NYC), City of York Council, North Yorkshire Horizons, North Yorkshire RISE, Changing Lives and Adfam, has been positive.
+A representative from the local safeguarding board states:

-'the partnership communications group is a dynamic collective of multi-agency partners who use innovative & creative approaches not only to communicate effectively but also engage with professionals and wider stakeholders about drugs and alcohol.
-Not only does the group offer experts and communication professionals the chance to discuss and address key topics & campaigns in a coordinated and collaborative way - it also presents the opportunity to use language and communications to educate and tackle stigma associated with drugs and alcohol.'
+"The partnership communications group is a dynamic collective of multi-agency partners who use innovative & creative approaches, not only to communicate effectively, but also engage with professionals and wider stakeholders about drugs and alcohol.
+Not only does the group offer experts and communication professionals the chance to discuss and address key topics & campaigns in a coordinated and collaborative way, it also presents the opportunity to use language and communications to educate and tackle stigma associated with drugs and alcohol."

-North Yorkshire Connected Spaces (lived and living experience) group stated:
+North Yorkshire Connected Spaces (lived and living forum commissioned in April 2023) stated:

-- "It's important to support people with lived experience to have a voice" - "We need to help to join people to the NY Horizons service as many not aware about it and what it offers"
+- "It's important to support people with lived experience to have a voice." - "We need to help to join people to the NY Horizons service as many are not aware about it and what it offers."

-One of the people involved in the North Yorkshire Connected Spaces Forum had a tear in her eye because no one had ever made her feel like she was important.
-I've said it before, I know you (Service Development Manager) are humble about it; however, it means so much to know we have an advocate walking the corridors of power helping to carve out a seat at the table for people who have been disenfranchised" ('North Yorkshire Space Programme', 2023).
+One of the people involved in the North Yorkshire Connected Spaces Forum stated that she had a tear in her eye because no one had ever made her feel like she was important.

+'I've said it before, I know you are humble about it, however, it means so much to know we have an advocate walking the corridors of power helping to carve out a seat at the table for people who have been disenfranchised."

-The North Yorkshire Connected Spaces forum stated that more information about the specialist drugs and alcohol service offer would be helpful as the service and how to access is not known of to everyone.
+The North Yorkshire Connected Spaces forum stated that more information about the specialist drugs and alcohol service offer would be helpful as the service and how to access it is not known to everyone.
 The group also felt that consistent feedback mechanisms for people with lived and living experience to share feedback, gaps and ideas would be helpful.